 In addition to one-year variable remuneration, there is the possibility of granting deferred variable income (DVI) to a limited group of employees in the investment chain.
 DVI is a form of deferred remuneration.
 This is paid out after a multi-year deferral period after the year in which the key performance indicators (KPIs) applicable to attaining the DVI were achieved.
 No particularities may have arisen since the granting of the DVI which could prompt discussion as to whether the remuneration should still be granted.
 The total of the one-year variable remuneration and the DVI on an annual basis can never exceed 100% of the fixed salary.
-The KPIs for the one-year variable remuneration and the department, and must be at least 50% based on non-financial criteria.
+The KPIs for the one-year variable remuneration and DVI must be derived from the objectives of the clients, PGGM, the business unit and the department, and must be at least 50% based on non-financial criteria.